After several years of uncertainty, sports gambling is a sure bet in Massachusetts.

 There is one nuance for college sports: no betting is allowed on in-state college teams, unless they’re playing in a tournament.

-For example, all regular season Boston College basketball games are off limits (at least in Massachusetts).
-But you can bet on them if they’re playing in March Madness or their conference tournament.
-You also wouldn't be able to bet on a Massachusetts college football team's postseason bowl game — unless they’re in the four-team College Football Playoff (then again, we probably don't have to worry about that).
+For example, all regular season Boston College basketball games are off limits (at least for bettors in Massachusetts).
+But you can bet on the team if it's playing in March Madness or its conference tournament.
+You also wouldn't be able to bet on a Massachusetts college football team's postseason bowl game — unless it's in the four-team College Football Playoff (but, we probably don't have to worry about that).

 Where will I be able to place bets?